ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_70_upgrade.md

 {: #vs_vsphere_70_upgrade-procedure-esxi-upgrade}

 1. From the vCenter Server user interface, go to **LCM menu > LifeCycle Manager**.
-2. Select **IMPORT ISO > IMPORT ISO**, then select the `VMware-VMvisor-Installer-7.0U1c-17325551.iso` file.
+2. Select **IMPORT ISO > IMPORT ISO**.
+Then, select the `VMware-VMvisor-Installer-7.0U1c-17325551.iso` file.
 3. Create the baseline.
 Select **BASELINE > CREATE** and use the imported ISO from the previous step.
-4. For each host, select the host in the vCenter browser tree, then select **update** (located in the far left in the main window).
+4. For each host, choose the host in the vCenter browser tree.
+Then, select **update** (located in the far left in the main window).
 5. If the Zerto VRA is present on the host, put the host into maintenance mode first.
 Recent releases of Zerto stop the VRA, which otherwise would prevent the update.
 6. Complete the update.
    1. [ATTACH] Baseline, select the previously created baseline.